 comes in his glory: The opening clause refers back to the narrative of 24:30-31, which occurs after the great tribulation.
 "Glory" refers to the luminescence of his presence as well as his regal appearance (Rev 19:11-13). all the angels with Him: Two references mention the angels accompanying Yeshua at his Second Coming outside the Olivet Discourse:

 "For after all it is only just for God to repay with affliction those who afflict you, and to give relief to you who are afflicted and to us as well when the Lord Yeshua will be revealed from heaven with His mighty angels in flaming fire."
 (2Thess 1:7)

 "And the armies which are in heaven, clothed in fine linen, white and clean, were following Him on white horses."
 (Rev 19:14)

-> Yeshua declared previously in the Olivet Discourse that when he comes the angels will gather the saints, but other references mention Yeshua being accompanied by the saints who have died:
+Yeshua declared previously in the Olivet Discourse that when he comes the angels will gather his followers, but other references mention Yeshua being accompanied by those who have died:

-> "When Christ, who is our life, is revealed, then you also will be revealed with Him in glory."
+"When Christ, who is our life, is revealed, then you also will be revealed with Him in glory."
 (Col 3:4)